lizmat/articles/resolutions.md

 ## Small steps

-Whether this format of problem solving issue resolution will work, all depends on Raku Community members letting themselves attending and contributing.
-The Raku Steering Council hopes very much that it will!
+Whether this format of problem solving issue resolution will work, all depends on Raku Community members attending and contributing.
+The Raku Steering Council hopes very much that this format will work!

 So if you consider yourself a Raku Community member, please try to attend!
 If anything, it will allow you to put faces to the names that you may be familiar with.

+Hope to see you there!